Onboarding Communication for New Life & Health Insurance Clients

 - A staff member enters the app submit date into AgencyBloc for that specific policy

-- That triggers an email to the agent alerting them to the submitted policy
+- That triggers an email to the agent of record alerting them to the submitted policy

 - Also simultaneously, an email is sent to the client alerting them that their policy has been submitted